Ulf Friberg

 Ulf Sven Friberg (born 4 October 1962) is a Swedish actor, screenwriter, theatre and film director.

 Friberg studied in Malmö 1986–89.
-After that he was engaged at Stockholm City Theatre.
-He has also been engaged at the Orion Theatre in Stockholm and Folkteatern in Gothenburg.
+After that, he was engaged at Stockholm City Theatre.
+He has also worked at the Orion Theatre in Stockholm and Folkteatern in Gothenburg.
 He has participated in Alla mina söner and Kung Lear at the Royal Dramatic Theatre in Stockholm.